rubberducked/my_dog_ate_it/README.md

 ## Project Description

-**My Dog Ate My Homework** is a completely unnecessary browser extension featuring a tiny pixelated dog that demands to be fed every 30 seconds.
+**Ma Dog Ate Ma Homework** is a completely unnecessary browser extension featuring a tiny pixelated dog that demands to be fed every 30 seconds.

 Ignore the dog for too long and it gets hungry, runs around your screen, and starts eating random chunks of text you've already typed.
 Feed it a treat in time, and it peacefully goes back to sleep.